mcarina/mcarina/README.md

 <br>
 <h2>More about me 😺 </h2>
-<p>Systems Analysis and Development student at Martha Falcão college, I chose this area because I have always admired it and I really like it and I intend to professionalize myself in an area that I have always been fascinated by, Programming.</p>
+<p>Systems Analysis and Development student at Martha Falcão college, I chose this area because I have always admired it and I really like it and I intend to professionalize myself in an area that I have always been fascinated.</p>
 <h4>Currently Studying: </h4>
  <li>React.js;</li>
  <li>TypeScript;</li>